marwahfaraj/Arabic-twittes-sentiment-analysis/README.md

 ----
 ## Pipline
-The pandas, numpy, NLTK library, for machine learning: Multinomial Naive Bayes, Gaussian Naive Bayes, Ridge_classifier, Logstic Regression, Random Forest, for deep learning: Multilayer perseptron/ Tenseorflow, keras,  matplotlib, and seaborn software libraries was used to examine, plot and analyze this data.<br>
+The pandas, numpy, NLTK library, machine learning: Multinomial Naive Bayes, Gaussian Naive Bayes, Ridge_classifier, Logstic Regression, Random Forest, deep learning: Multilayer perseptron/ Tenseorflow, keras,  matplotlib, and seaborn software libraries was used to examine, plot, analyze and classify this data.<br>

 ----
 ## Exploration
-Noticed this dataset do not contian null values as shown in the dataset info, but noticed that it contains a lot of empjies.
+Noticed this dataset do not contian null values as shown in the dataset info, but noticed that it contains a lot of emojies.
 After further exploration notice that there is english words and english numbers in the dataset, and the dataset is a balance data.

 # visualization
 ## The data status: Balance data